Frequently Asked Questions: CONCEPT

 Q: I want to use other GTK functions than mentioned in your configfile!

-A: Please read my tutorial carefully, and consult the GTK site.
+A: Please read the tutorial carefully, and consult the GTK site.
 They have excellent documentation and tutorials.
 You can extend the 'gtk-server.cfg' file yourself with the GTK functions you want to use!

 Q: The GTK-server keeps crashing when I run my script!